kontist/kontist.github.io/SDK.markdown

 });
 ```

-Last thing left is to start listening on connections.
+The last thing left is to start listening on connections.

 ```typescript
 app.listen(3000, function() {